AlvaroPica/django-pildoras-informaticas/README.md

 # django-docker-compose-deploy

 This repo was created by following the tutorial of London App Developer on YouTube (https://www.youtube.com/watch?v=mScd-Pc_pX0&ab_channel=LondonAppDeveloper)

+This repo buils a containerized app using three services:

+- App developed in Django
+- PostgreSQL
+- Proxy (Nginx) to manage static and media files.

+## Troubleshooting

 For issues about permissions try the following in Ubuntu: